carbon-language/carbon-lang/lld/docs/index.rst

 for system linkers and runs much faster than them.
 It also provides features that are useful for toolchain developers.

-The linker supports ELF (Unix), PE/COFF (Windows) and Mach-O (macOS) in descending order of completeness.
-Internally, LLD consists of three different linkers.
+The linker supports ELF (Unix), PE/COFF (Windows), Mach-O (macOS) and WebAssembly in descending order of completeness.
+Internally, LLD consists of several different linkers.
 The ELF port is the one that will be described in this document.
 The PE/COFF port is almost complete except the lack of the Windows debug info (PDB) support.
-The Mach-O port is built based on a different architecture than the ELF or COFF ports.
+The WebAssembly port is still a work in progress (See :doc:`WebAssembly`).
+The Mach-O port is built based on a different architecture than the others.
 For the details about Mach-O, please read :doc:`AtomLLD`.

 Features
 --------